openfaas/ofc-bootstrap/README.md

 OpenFaaS Cloud installs, manages, and bundles software which spans source-control, TLS, DNS, and Docker image registries.
 You must have the following prepared before you start your installation.

 * You'll need to register a domain-name and set it up for management in Google Cloud DNS, DigitalOcean or AWS Route 53.
-* Set up a registry - the simplest option is to use your Docker Hub account.
+* Set up a registry - the simplest option is to use your [Docker Hub](https://hub.docker.com) account.
 You can also use your own private registry or a cloud-hosted registry.
 You will need the credentials.
 * `docker` installed locally so that you can provide the `config.json` file with credentials.
-* Admin-level to a GitHub.com account or a self-hosted GitLab installation.
+* Admin-level access to a GitHub.com account or a self-hosted GitLab installation.
 * A valid email address for use with LetsEncrypt.
 * Admin access to a Kubernetes cluster.